LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedding.rst

 Embedding Lasso and Creating LassoApps
 **************************************

 There are lots of ways to create websites using Lasso.
-There are `a number of frameworks available <http://www.lassosoft.com/Lasso-frameworks>`_ (including ones not listed on that page).
+There are a number of `frameworks available`_, plus other ones not listed on that page, that can help.
 You could even easily create your own framework.
-In this chapter, we will look at how easy it is to just have files that embed Lasso in HTML code, and we will look at a simple architecture that Lasso provides called LassoApps.
+In this chapter, we will look at how easy it is to use files that embed Lasso in HTML code, and examine a simple packaging architecture that Lasso provides called LassoApps.

 Embedding Lasso